PipedreamHQ/pipedream/docs/docs/troubleshooting/README.md

 [Paid plans](https://pipedream.com/pricing) can [increase their queue size up to {{$site.themeConfig.MAX_WORKFLOW_QUEUE_SIZE}}](/workflows/concurrency-and-throttling/#increasing-the-queue-size-for-a-workflow) for a given workflow.

-### Invocation Budget Exceeded
+### Credit Budget Exceeded

-Invocation Budgets are configurable invocation limits on your invocations at the account or organization level.
+Credit Budgets are configurable limits on your credit usage at the account or organization level.

-If you're receiving this warning on a source or workflow, this means your allocated Invocation Budget has been reached for the defined period.
+If you're receiving this warning on a source or workflow, this means your allocated Credit Budget has been reached for the defined period.

 You can increase this limit at any time in the [billing area of your settings](https://pipedream.com/settings/billing).